huachuman/Obsidian-Tabzoom/README.md

 Use the command palette to access zoom menu "Set Zoom Level for Current Pane"

-Or assign a hotkey to invoke it in your Obsidian hotkey settings (preferred method)
+Or assign a hotkey like Alt+Z to invoke it in your Obsidian hotkey settings (preferred method)

 Link panes with different zoom levels for a minimap-like experience